 Final thoughts

-Whatever path you choose to set yourself up as a RON, always be sure you comply with all state laws, protect the privacy of your signer's documents and ensure all your remote online notarizations are properly performed.
+Whichever path you choose for your RON platform, always be sure to comply with all state laws, protect the privacy of your signer's documents, and ensure all your remote online notarizations are properly performed.
 If you need assistance, the NNA has state-specific RON information available to help you.

 Related Articles: